google/timesketch/docs/developers/frontend-development.md

 ---
 ### Frontend (old) development dependencies

-When developing the frontend you use the VueJS frontend server.
+When developing the frontend you use the Vue.js frontend server.
 Changes will be picked up automatically as soon as a `.vue` file is saved without having to rebuild the frontend or even refresh your browser.

 If you develop a new feature, consider changing to `frontent-ng`, the old frontend is likely to be deprecated in 2023.